Battle of Antietam Summary

 While Union troops were advancing against the right end of the Confederate line at the Cornfield and the West Woods, Major General Ambrose Burnside searched for a way to get his 9th Corps across Antietam Creek to assault Lee’s left flank on the southern end of the battlefield.
 Because the water in the stream was chest-deep, Burnside found only two options—the Lower Bridge (also known as the Rohrbach Bridge) and Snavely’s Ford about two-thirds of a mile downstream.

 Atop the ridgeline on the west side of the stream, roughly 500 Confederate soldiers commanded by Brigadier General Robert Toombs guarded the crossings.
-Stretched in a line approximately two-thirds-of-a-mile-long along high ground overlooking the creek, the Rebel defenders had an excellent field of fire.
+Stretched in a line approximately two-thirds-of-a-mile-long along high ground overlooking the creek, the Confederate defenders had an excellent field of fire.

 At about 9:30 a.m., Burnside attempted to get his corps across the twelve-foot-wide bridge.
-Two early attempts to reach the bridge under heavy Rebel fire failed.
+Two early attempts to reach the bridge under heavy Confederate fire failed.
 During a third try at about 1 p.m., 700 soldiers from Brigadier General Edward Ferrero’s 2nd Brigade (2nd Division, 9th Corps) reached the mouth of the bridge and fanned out behind a wooden fence to the south and a stone wall to the north.
 Following a three-hour clash, the Federals prevailed, and the Confederates withdrew to their lines south of Sharpsburg.
-When the Rebel defenders at Snavely’s Ford, who under pressure from General Isaac P. Rodman’s 3rd Division of 3,000 Federals, learned that Ferrero’s soldiers had crossed the bridge, they also abandoned their position.
+When the Confederate defenders at Snavely’s Ford, under pressure from General Isaac P. Rodman’s 3rd Division of 3,000 Federals, learned that Ferrero’s soldiers had crossed the bridge, they also abandoned their position.

 After carrying the bridge, Burnside prepared his troops for an assault on Lee’s right flank commanded by Brigadier General David R. Jones.
 Jones’ Division of 8,000 men stretched along a ridge to Burnside’s west in a line about one mile long.